Visit Art.com for Van Gogh paintings

 Even as I dismiss Bernard Denvir's "research" in the case of photograph #5 above, I now call attention to photograph #7 which Denvir also includes in his book (p.
 17).
 Denvir describes the photo: "Vincent in a class phtograph age thirteen or fourteen, at school in Tilburg in 1867 (courtesy of the King Willem II School, Tilburg)".

 In all of my studies on Vincent van Gogh, I had never seen this photograph before.
 And just as photo #4 above, while probably authentic, leaves me cold, there's something about the final photograph shown here that I find intriguing.
 The features are clearly similar to those of Vincent shown in photo #1.
 But there's also something about the posture of the subject that has a ring of truth to it (compare to Lucien Pissarro's drawing Vincent in Conversation with Félix Fénéon).
+Rob Bergmans observed that in this drawing Vincent crosses his arms not in the same way as on the photograph, contrary to the finding that in general a person crosses his arms always in the same way).
 Beyond Denvir's word, I have no other confirmation one way or the other as to the authenticity of this photograph, but I feel that there's a strong likelihood that this recent discovery is, in fact, genuine.
+Maybe another boy on the class photograph can be identified as Vincent.

 I would very much welcome anyone with an opinion to drop me an e-mail.
 Do you disagree with me or have some additional insights to share?
 I welcome any and all submissions.